-Any confiscated technology will be passed to the headteacher to decide about what happens to the items.
-This will be carried out under the principles set out in the government guidance on searching, screening and confiscation https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/674416/Searching\screening\and\confiscation.pdf
+Any confiscated technology will be passed to the headteacher to make a decision about what happens to the items.
+This will be carried out under the principles set out in the government guidance on searching, screening and confiscation.

 If the image is taken on a mobile phone, the phone will be confiscated under the same principles.
 This may need to be passed to the police for them to investigate, if there is evidence that a crime has been committed.